alexgolec/tda-api/docs/streaming.rst

 These labels are tricky to decode, and require a knowledge of the documentation to decode properly. ``tda-api`` makes your life easier by doing this decoding for you, replacing numerical labels with strings pulled from the documentation.
-For instance, the message above would be translated to:
+For instance, the message above would be relabeled as:

 .. code-block:: python